-Advanced Graphic Design & Printing students will be expected to expand their skills in graphic design, desktop publishing, typesetting and printing technologies.
+Visual Design and Communication II/III involves a deeper exploration into the concepts learned in Visual Design & Communication I. This student-centered based course allows students the flexibility to develop solutions to a variety of projects of one's choice.
+In this hands-on course students will explore a variety of techniques and processes used in graphic design and photography. students will be expected to expand their skills in photographic technologies.
+Darkroom effects and camera manipulations will be used to further understand the professional field of photography.
+Digital photography will be advanced in this class.
+Students will be expected to expand their skills in graphic design, desktop publishing, typesetting, photography, and printing technologies.
 Multi-color screen printing techniques, half-tone screen printing techniques, and offset printing techniques will be explored as well as advanced techniques in Adobe InDesign, Illustrator, and Photoshop.
 Students enrolled in this class will also produce products for school clubs and activities as well as other "real-world" design and print projects as needed throughout the year.

-Students will pay a one time lab fee of \$20 to cover supplies and ink.
+Students will pay a one time lab fee of \$10 to cover supplies and ink.
 Additional products may need to be purchased to meet the needs of each student's aspirations.

-Sophomore Prerequisite: "C" or higher in Graphic Design & Printing I.
+Prerequisite: "C" or higher in Visual Design & Communication I.